 Credit: Antonio Lupi

 All in all, the bathroom is an important room for personal wellbeing, but it can also become the occasion to appreciate things that – before becoming amenities in buildings – are precious natural resources to value and care for.
 This is what biophilic bathroom design does, it elevates daily needs to pleasures while cultivating the awareness of our place in this world.
 All through design.
+Check out our bathroom design app, and room layout planner app today to get started!

 This article was written by Silvia from DforDesign.